 Su-ching Huang taught at University of Texas-Pan American, National Taiwan University, Edinboro University of Pennsylvania, Rochester Institute of Technology and University of Rochester before joining the ECU faculty in 2007.
 She published her monograph on the politics of mobility in Asian American literature with Routledge in 2006 and has continued to work on migration and assimilation in multiethnic American literatures as well as Chinese diasporic literature.
 While a doctoral student at University of Rochester, she helped prepare texts and images for The Camelot Project, an electronic database of Arthurian texts, images, bibliographies, and other Medieval materials.
-She served as editor-in-chief for Chung-Wai Literary Monthly, an award-winning Chinese-language journal in literary and cultural studies, published by National Taiwan University.
+She served as editor-in-chief for Chung-Wai Literary Quarterly, an award-winning Chinese-language journal in literary and cultural studies, published by National Taiwan University.
 In addition to multiethnic American literatures, she has taught courses in travel narratives, women's literature, Chinese cinema, and so forth.
+She also serves as director of the Ethnic Studies Program.

 B.A.
 National Taiwan University